 Leukemia is a blood cancer that affects both children and adults.
-Treating adult and childhood leukemia is a complex battle and the diagnosis can be a difficult one to accept.
+Treating adult and childhood leukemia is a complex battle, and the diagnosis can be difficult to accept.

 If you or a loved one are nearing end-stage leukemia and wondering what the symptoms might look like, our guide is here for you.
 We know it’s important to understand your position, and we want to reiterate that we’re here for you.
 This article will cover terminal leukemia symptoms so you can know what to expect.

 The Different Types of Leukemia

-To understand end stage leukemia, and what it looks like, it’s good to first understand a bit about the different types of leukemia — as they each react uniquely within the body.
-1
+To understand terminal leukemia symptoms and what they look like,, it’s good to first understand a bit about the different types of leukemia – as they each react uniquely within the body.

 There are four main types of leukemia.
 Whether your leukemia is considered myeloid or lymphocytic has to do with which bone marrow cells the blood cancer begins in.
 Leukemia will also be referred to as acute or chronic, depending on whether the abnormal cells are immature or mature.

-In chronic leukemia, the cells may look normal.
-However, they don’t typically fight infection as well as normal blood cells do.
-Chronic leukemia can take a while before causing problems yet they tend to be harder to treat than acute leukemia.
+In chronic leukemia, it may look like you have normal cells.
+However, they don’t typically fight infection as well as normal white blood cells do.
+Chronic leukemia can take a while before causing problems, yet they tend to be harder to treat than acute leukemia.
 In acute leukemias, the bone marrow cells do not mature in the right way, yet they continue to reproduce abnormal cells.
 Some types of acute leukemia respond well to treatment (others do not).